poulson/notebook/about.md

 on/with structured matrices
 (e.g., $$ \mathcal{H} $$-matrices and [butterfly algorithms](http://github.com/poulson/dist-butterfly)).
-He has recently been focusing on distributed-memory sparse-direct Interior Point Methods and has recently released software for both [direct and affine conic form Linear and Quadratic Programs](https://github.com/elemental/Elemental/commit/6bafd25173672a92791832e5397898ad36aff7cd).
+He has recently been focusing on distributed-memory sparse-direct Interior Point Methods and has recently added support for [Linear, Quadratic, and Second-Order Cone Programs] into Elemental.

-You may find a recent copy of his CV [here]({{ site.baseurl }}/docs/poulson-cv.pdf).
+You may find a relatively up-to-date copy of his CV [here]({{ site.baseurl }}/docs/poulson-cv.pdf).